declanoller/declanoller.github.io/_posts/2025-05-24-Hello blogness, my old friend.md

 ![](assets/images/Pasted%20image%2020250523201116.png)

-So you probably can't compete on the straightforward information dimension anymore.
+So you probably can't compete on the straightforward information axis anymore.

 And, most social media has gotten increasingly "fast", in the sense of (lack of) depth and attention.
 Most people under the age of 55 don't have the patience to watch a 22 minute TV episode, let alone read a rambling blog post on abstruse math bs.
-Hell, even the hallowed 3B1B has caved and started making short form content.
+Hell, even the hallowed [3B1B](https://www.youtube.com/@3blue1brown) has caved and started making short form content.
 How the mighty have fallen.

 With those caveats, I think there are still good reasons.